vectordotdev/vector/docs/usage/configuration/transforms/grok_parser.md

   #

   [transforms.grok_parser_transform.types]
-    # A definition of mapped field types.
-They key is the field name and the value
+    # A definition of mapped log field types.
+They key is the log field name and
-    # is the type. `strftime` specifiers are supported for the `timestamp` type.
+    # the value is the type. `strftime` specifiers are supported for the
+    # `timestamp` type.
     #
     # * required
     # * no default